-Our review of the literature on stringency indexes in Section 2.1 highlights the diverse methods for synthesizing policies into an index, each with its own set of trade-offs.
-To establish a robust methodological foundation, we align our approach with the widely adopted OECD environmental policy stringency index Botta and Koźluk (2014).
-This choice allows us to adopt a proven framework and mitigate potential critiques of index construction.
-In our composite index, both policy categories (Invest and Usage) will contribute equally to the composite index.
+We base our index on the widely adopted OECD environmental policy stringency index Botta and Koźluk (2014).
+This provides us with a solid methodologically foundation to compute our index.
+Both policy categories (Invest and Usage) will contribute equally to the composite index.
 The individual policies within each category are also weighted equally.
 This ensures that the effect of a given measure is not a priori influenced by different predetermined weights.
 Following the OECD Stringency Index, we adopt a 7-step scale for the index.
 It spans from from 0 (indicating absence) to 6 (indicating highest stringency).